 About ½ a mile (0.8 KM) later the hike arrives at the tumbling cascade of rapids and waterfalls along Baring Creek.
 Turning left leads down to Baring Falls, a small but impressive, tiered waterfall cascading through argillite into a cozy rock amphitheatre.

 The trail continues to St. Mary Falls and Virginia Falls about 2 miles further.
-Virginia Falls is spectacular and definitely worth the effort if you are in the area.
+Virginia Falls is spectacular and definitely worth the effort when you are in the area.

 There is a very short distance to the elegant stone bridge which supports Going-to-the-Sun Road and provides a route underneath to the beginning of Sunrift Gorge.